sagemathinc/cocalc/notes/july2013-push.md

 - [ ] (3:00?) community tab: a system-wide chatroom that all connected users can use to chat (math enabled)

-- [ ] (1:30?) snap: make it only take a snapshot if a file does change.

 - [ ] (2:00?) project restart and hub diffsync sessions: this leads to a very BAD situation that will piss off user:
        - open a worksheet or file to edit
        - restart local hub, but do NOT restart global hub